 We have established a stock incentive plan that provides for the grant of options to purchase our common shares and stock appreciation rights to employees and consultants of Herbalife International.
 The incentive plan is administered by a committee appointed by the board of directors of Herbalife.
-In addition, we intend to establish a new 2004 Stock Incentive Plan prior to the consummation of this offering that will provide for grants of awards to our directors, officers, employees and consultants.
-See "- Description of Benefit Plans" and "-Employment Contracts."
+In addition, we have established a new 2004 Stock Incentive Plan that provides for grants of awards to our directors, officers, employees and consultants.
+See "-Description of Benefit Plans" and "- Employment Contracts."